 We sat in the living room, and I asked Kerry to stay, not ready for a one-on-one yet.
 My mother sat in the middle of the sofa and Kerry and I sat across from her, not quite close enough to touch yet close enough to feel one another.

-I told her, in sum, who I was.
+I revealed, in sum, who I was.
 I could see she had no idea who I was.
 We were both exhausted.
 After she said “I am so sorry.
 I was so wrong.”
 I stopped her.

 When we got back, we reported to Mary and Mom.